SteviRoy/SVG-Logo-Generator/README.md

 ## Installation

 To install the SVG Logo Generator, first ensure that you have Node.js installed on your system.
-Then, clone the repository and run npm install to install the required dependencies.
+Then, clone the repository and run `npm i` to install the required dependencies.

 ## Usage

-To use the SVG Logo Generator, navigate to the project directory and run node index.js.
+To use the SVG Logo Generator, navigate to the project directory and run `node index.js`.
 Follow the prompts to select a shape, color, and text for your logo.
 Once you have entered all of the required information, an SVG file will be generated in the `examples` directory.

 ## Contributions